Hikage/ThriveTones/README.md

 [] Allow for new songs to be saved/downloaded for the user

 ### Currently Working On / Next Steps
-* Modularize song pieces for more coherent construction
+* Automate song structure construction
+* Remove JFugue from repository
 * Support for chord modes and targets

 ### Development Challenges